W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: Some implications for free-field correlation functions

 Likewise we can consider other $W$-algebras modules called \textit{Verma modules} $\Verma$.
 From~\cite[Equation (248)]{Arakawa_rep} (Verma modules are denoted there by $\bm{\mathrm M}(\gamma_{\bar \lambda})$) we know that such modules admit a Poincaré-Birkhoff-Witt basis in the sense that there is an isomorphism

-Then for generic values of $\alpha$ (see for instance~\cite[Theorem 7.7.1]{Arakawa_rep}) this module is isomorphic to a Verma module $\Verma$ for the associated $W$-algebra.
+Then for generic (\textit{i.e.} for $\alpha$ in some dense open subset of $\h$) values of $\alpha$ this module is isomorphic to a Verma module $\Verma$ for the associated $W$-algebra (see for instance~\cite[Theorem 7.7.1]{Arakawa_rep}).
 However when $\alpha$ takes some specific values then this is no longer the case and the module $\Wmod$ is actually isomorphic to a quotient of this Verma module by its maximal proper submodule~\cite[Theorem 5.3.1]{Arakawa_rep}.
 This is due to the existence of so-called \textit{singular vectors}, which are the highest-weights that generate this proper submodule.
-For instance if we take $\prim=\vac$ then according to Theorem~\ref{thm:W_freebis} for generic values of $\bm c$ we know that we have the isomorphism
+For instance if we take $\prim=\vac$ then according to Theorem~\ref{thm:def_W}